sorainrj/ccclll/docs/u.Rewarded Video Ads.md

 ![](images/admob_rewarded_03.png)

 Rewarded Video Ads are represented by the `RewardedVideoAd` class.

-There is only ever one instance of this class created which you get access to through the extension and then use this instance to set properties, load and display rewarded video ads.
+> **Starting with version 8.0 there can be multiple instances of the `RewardedVideoAd` class, meaning you can preload another ad while presenting one.**

 All of the rewarded video ads functionality is provided through the `Adverts.service.rewardedVideoAds` singleton.